amittauro/borisbike_amit_amy/README.md

 As a system maintainer,
 So that I can manage broken bikes and not disappoint users, I’d like docking stations to accept returning bikes (broken or not).

+Extensions

+As a system maintainer,
+So that I can manage broken bikes and not disappoint users, I’d like vans to take broken bikes from docking stations and deliver them to garages to be fixed.

+object | messages
+bike (status: broken)
+Vans | collect(broken bike), deliver(bikes)
+Garages

+deliver
+- pops the bike out of the rack
+- stores them into the garage

+collect(broken bikes)
+-which ones are broken
+-bike class
+-check in docking station

+-check in docking station which ones are broken.
+-van needs to look at bikes at docking station (docking_station.bikes) -work out which ones are broken.
+-applied to the result.

+Isolating unit tests

+- deliver to the garage

+As a system maintainer,
+So that I can manage broken bikes and not disappoint users, I’d like vans to collect working bikes from garages and distribute them to docking stations.